-Another studies point to the situation that the new elite entrepreneurs (often coming from former nomenklatura and the marketeers) generated by the conditions of the first stage of the transition in Poland, Czechia or Hungary were not always selected on the criteria of the first best.
-We have already mentioned it before by referring to Winiecki et al. [2004] that their position became unsustainable as the society moved into the second stage of the transition characterised by the rise of competitive markets and efficiency-enhancing institutions of capitalism.
-In the Czech case this stage has been under way since 1994 until now.
+More recent studies have reached similar conclusions, confirming that the old-new elite of the former Czech nomenklatura and the marketeers from the first stage of the transition were not always selected on the basis of the best first.
+Their position was unsustainable as society moved into the second stage of the transition and amidst the rise of the market, competition, and the efficiency-enhancing institutions of capitalism.
+In the Czech case this stage has been under way since 1994 to date.
 The new process of entrepreneurial restructuring was marked by the growing importance of economic and entrepreneurial capital.
-For example, Tuček [2006: 79] reported that during 1994-2004 "the share of the old-new elite sharply decreased".
-Another study [Machonin, Tuček and Nekola 2006: 544] also concludes: "... the gradual generational change in favour of younger and, in terms of education and/or fresh experience, better qualified cadres: all this ... led in the final years of the 20th century to the downfall of important part of the economic old-new elite recently discredited in the new environment of society".
-"A genuine top business elite has emerged in the Czech Republic, one that in principle differs little from its Western counterparts" [ibid.: 552].
+For example, Tuček [2006: 79] reported that during 1994-2004 'the share of the old-new elite sharply decreased'.
+Another study [Machonin, Tuček and Nekola 2006: 544] also concludes: '... the gradual generational change in favour of younger and, in terms of education and/or fresh experience, better qualified cadres: all this ... led in the final years of the 20th century to the downfall of important part of the economic old-new elite recently discredited in the new environment of society.'
+'A genuine top business elite has emerged in the Czech Republic, one that in principle differs little from its Western counterparts.' [ibid.: 552]

-Laki and Szalai [2006] reached a similarly upbeat conclusion, noting that the stabilisation of indigenous grand entrepreneurs in Hungary in the late 1990s is reason to set aside concerns that the transition in post-communist countries may have undermined national integrity by depriving them of the ability to compete internationally.
-The majority of indigenous grand entrepreneurs of 2005 typically started out as small businesses.
+Laki and Szalai [2006] reached a similarly upbeat conclusion, noting that the stabilisation of indigenous grand entrepreneurs in Hungary in the late 1990s justified the persuasion that the society could set aside concerns that the transition in post-communist countries may have undermined national integrity by depriving them of the ability to compete internationally.
+The majority of indigenous grand entrepreneurs in 2005 typically started out as small businesses and their efficiency allowed them to compete internationally.

-The 1989-2004 transition period was a productive time in Czechia and the country made evident progress in economic and social organisation.
+The 1989-2004 transition period was a productive time in the Czech Republic, and the country made evident progress in economic and social organisation.
 The changes in the nature of entrepreneurship were particularly complicated owing to several transitional stages in the acquisition of capital.
-The sectors of internationally tradable commodities became highly competitive, as it was integrated into world markets.
-The importance of both economic and human (entrepreneurial) capital significantly increased, as the links between relational capital and domestic hierarchies began to weaken, often to the point of irrelevance.
-These were replaced with links to international capital, marketing networks and oligopolistic leaders.
+The sectors of internationally tradable commodities became highly competitive, as they were integrated into world markets.
+There the importance of both economic and human (entrepreneurial) capital significantly increased, as the links between relational capital and domestic hierarchies began to weaken, often to the point of irrelevance.
+These were replaced with links to international capital, marketing networks, and oligopolistic leaders.

-Many domestic entrepreneurs that had emerged in the early stage of transition were forced to sell their ventures to international capital and/or exit from the business sector completely.
-Most of them were from among the former nomenklatura.
-Nevertheless, the number of Czech businesses, registered as joint-stock or limited liability companies, did not decrease, and all statistics have documented the rising number of entrepreneurs.
-There are two explanations: new entrepreneurs entered the scene and there was a defection to less competitive sectors, such as internationally non-tradable services, with fewer budget constraints and less competition.
-Some of these sectors were not forced to leave the stage of no or formal privatisation (e.g. in health care, energy supply or education) and many could continue to rely on help from public budgets and collusion with political parties and state bureaucracy [Matějů, Schneider and Večerník 2003].
+Many of the domestic entrepreneurs that had emerged in the early stage of transition were forced to sell their ventures to international capital and/or exit the business sector completely.
+Most of them were from the ranks of the former nomenklatura.
+Nevertheless, there was no decrease in the number of Czech businesses registered as joint-stock or limited liability companies, and all the statistics have documented the rising number of entrepreneurs.
+There are two explanations: new entrepreneurs entered the scene, and some entrepreneurs defected to less competitive sectors, such as internationally non-tradable services, with fewer budget constraints and less competition.
+Some of these sectors were not forced to leave the stage of no or formal privatisation (e.g. in health care, energy supply, or education) and many could continue to rely on help from public budgets and collusion with political parties and state bureaucracy [Matějů, Schneider and Večerník 2003].
 The nature of this entrepreneurship does not differ so much from what it was like in the communist period.
-The role of relational capital is paramount for their survival, leading to deep corruption and practices enabled by too little or too much of regulation.
+The role of relational capital is paramount to their survival, leading to deep corruption and practices enabled by too little or too much of regulation.